Best daily deals

 Should I buy something using Amazon’s payment plan?

-As long as you meet the eligibility criteria, buying something using Amazon’s monthly installment plans is not a bad idea.
+If you meet the eligibility criteria, buying something using Amazon’s monthly installment plans is not a bad idea as long as you’re doing it responsibly.
 You still pay the same amount with no hidden interest charges or fees.
 The installment plan lets you spread the payment out a few months to a year to make it easier on your wallet.
-Of course, with the way the list of qualified products and your eligibility changes, it’s difficult to pre-plan your purchases.
+Of course, with the way the list of qualified products and your eligibility changes, it isn’t easy to pre-plan your purchases.

-Remember that you might not be able to make multiple big-ticket purchases at the same time, though, since Amazon will limit how many simultaneous installment plans you can have.
+Remember that you might not be able to make multiple big-ticket purchases simultaneously, though, since Amazon will limit how many simultaneous installment plans you can have.

 FAQs

-You will find all the information about an ongoing payment plan on the product order page.
+You will find all the information about an ongoing payment plan on the product order page, as well as during checkout.

 Yes, you can use Affirm on Amazon.
-This is separate from Amazon’s monthly installments plan, though.
+This is separate from Amazon’s monthly installment plan, though.
 Affirm offers longer durations with re-payment plans of up to 48 months.
-However, there is a 10% to 30% interest charge and processing fees.
+However, this usually involves interest charges and processing fees.

 Klarna isn’t an official payment option on Amazon.
 But you can use the Klarna app to make purchases on Amazon and split the payment into four interest-free payments over two months.
 All purchases are handled through the Klarna app and not on Amazon.